Will there be a second round of coronavirus stimulus checks? Here's what we're hearing

 Others in Washington are looking at broader, long-term approaches to assist those staggered by the coronavirus economic crisis.
 Congressmen Ro Khanna and Tim Ryan, for example, propose giving many US residents $2,000 a month for at least six months to see their households through the crisis.
 Senator Mitt Romney proposed a similar plan for $1,000 a month, and Senator Josh Hawley supports monthly payments to families with children.

-Looking further out, Representatives Rashida Tlaib and Pramila Jayapal propose extending those payments for a year after the crisis ends.
+Taking a longer view, Senators Kamala Harris, Ed Markey and Bernie Sanders introduced legislation that would provide a monthly $2,000 check till three months after the pandemic ends.
+Representatives Rashida Tlaib and Pramila Jayapal propose extending payments for a year after the crisis ends.

 What will happen next